opengsn/docs/javascript-client/tutorial.md

 ```

 2. When you test your project locally, you usually start a local node using `hardhat node`.
-   To start a node with GSN deployed (and a relay running), you should run:
+   To start a node with GSN deployed (and a relayer running), you should run:
    ```
    npx gsn start --withNode
    ```